Skip to main content

 Actions you can perform in bulk on your assets are:

-1. Add, replace remove descriptions
+1. Add, replace, or remove descriptions

 2. Add, replace tags